-Kara Gann, a Clinical Dietitian at Children's medical curiosity Center, shares some healthy back-to-school nutrition tips for parents.
+Kara Gann, a Clinical Dietitian at Children's Health, shares some healthy back-to-school nutrition tips for parents.

-With kids returning to school, we thought it would be a perfect time to ask Kara Gann, a Clinical Dietitian at Children’s Medical Center, for some back-to-school nutrition tips.
+With kids returning to school, we thought it would be a perfect time to ask Kara Gann, a Clinical Dietitian at Children’s Medical Health, for some back-to-school nutrition tips.

 Make Breakfast a Priority

 Eating breakfast is the best way to start the day, for children and adults alike.
 To encourage your kids to fuel up before school, sit down and eat with them.
 The act of eating breakfast together models that breakfast is important.